The Ocean Park Motel

 It has the retro charm of the 1930's and is maintained in excellent condition.
 The management is helpful and friendly, and the rooms and grounds are lovingly cared for.
 The Ocean Park Motel has been family-run for two generations.

-The entrance is through a little garden, and there is another Japanese-style garden in the back with a slide and swing set for the kids.
-A jacuzzi is available for the guests, as well.
+The entrance is through a little garden courtyard, and jacuzzi is available for the guests, as well.

 Who is this motel a good match for?